SHaiderM16/SHaiderM16/README.md

 - 🌱 I’m currently learning **multithreading, operating systems concepts, and practical software development**

-- 💡 Passionate about building real-world projects using C, C++, Python, and concurrency tools
+- 💡 Passionate about building real-world projects using C++ and Python

 - 📫 How to reach me **haidermurtaza16@gmail.com**